 As a general rule, employees must have at least 2 years’ continuous employment to qualify for the right not to be unfairly dismissed.

-In an unfair dismissal case, the employer must be able to show that the employee was dismissed for a potentially fair reason.
+In an unfair dismissal case, the employer must be able to show that the employee was dismissed in a fair manner for a potentially fair reason.
 The potentially fair reasons are:

 - Capability (which encompasses both poor performance and ill health)

 Your employer should have a Disciplinary and Grievance Policy.
 Ideally this will include how they are going to follow a fair disciplinary procedure.
 Your employer’s policy should meet the guidance set down in the ACAS Code of Practice, which you can read by clicking here.